Our Center

 International Students: We are happy to work with international students to help them find internships and launch careers in the US or globally as part of this program.
 There are also opportunities for students to perform internships in academic research environments, complemented with additional graduate-level chemistry/materials-science coursework.
 The tuition for international students is the same as for domestic students and is listed below.

 Background.
 The University of Oregon pioneered the development of internship-based MS programs starting in 1998.
 The goal of these programs is to provide real-world knowledge, skills, and experience that allows students to excel landing position, launching their professional career and working in industrial research laboratories.
 In Fall 2020, the Oregon Center for Electrochemistry launched an MS internship program in Electrochemical Technology.
 Other existing internship-based MS programs include those housed in the Knight Campus (semiconductors, optics, polymers, bioinformatics and sensors) and the Center for Advanced Materials Characterization in Oregon (advanced materials characterization and analysis).
-All these programs have exceptionally high rates of internship and job placement (the electrochemistry program currently has 100% placement rate).
+All these programs have exceptionally high rates of internship and job placement.

-Program Overview: The core program consists of 6-months of accelerated coursework (including foundational theory, and team-based applied laboratory work, click on the links in the table below for syllabi) and professional development (leadership, project management, interview skills, team integration) coupled with a 9-month paid internship in industry or national laboratory (2021 average annualized compensation was $75,000, with all students landing internships).
+Program Overview: The core program consists of 6-months of accelerated coursework (including foundational theory, and team-based applied laboratory work, click on the links in the table below for syllabi) and professional development (leadership, project management, interview skills, team integration) coupled with a 9-month paid internship in industry or national laboratory.
 The internship placements can be anywhere in the world, although we currently focusing on US-based partners.
 Information on industry and national laboratory partners is here with internship host expectations here.

 The goal is for students to leave the 15-month program with minimal to no debt from their MS studies, an exciting job, and the foundation for a successful long-term career.
 Students who complete the MS program can also earn their PhD on an accelerated timeline either on the UO campus or at an industry or national laboratory partner, depending on career goals, with all the MS coursework satisfying the PhD coursework requirements in Chemistry.